pippinbarr/cart263-2019/slides/activity-raving-redactionist/activity-raving-redactionist.md

 ## 3. Set up basic CSS styles

-1. Style the `body` and `p` or `div` tags however you want to create margins, fonts, sizes, etc. that suit you
+1. Style the `body` and `div` tags however you want to create margins, fonts, sizes, etc. that suit you
-1. Create a `redacted` class that sets the background color to black and the foreground color to transparent (this is to avoid people seeing the text when they highlight it), also remove text decoration if you want to
+1. Create a `redacted` class that sets the background color to black and the foreground color to transparent (this is to avoid people seeing the text when they highlight it)
 1. Create a `revealed` class that sets the background color to transparent, and the foreground color to red (to induce panic!)

 When you view the page now, the text in the redacted spans should be black!

 ???

+__Solution:__

 ```css
 body {